 It is also quite likely that this oldest Rome had an assembly, the comitia

 , though it is equally likely that this assembly had little more to do than obediently approve the decisions of the king and the aristocracy.
 Whatever the role of the assembly may have been, the king did not rule alone.
 The leaders of the most prominent families, usually the oldest members, formed a council: the senate or senatus

 (‘council of the eldest’).
 Its members were patres

 regardless, and from this stems the term patricii

-(patricians), to indicate the aristocracy within the Roman society of later times.
+(patricians) to indicate the Roman aristocracy of later times.
 At this point however, Roman society was primitive at best, although the villages expanded rapidly towards each other to form a united settlement.
 Rome was nevertheless not a real city yet, let alone a power centre that might control territory further from home.
-This would all change when the Etruscan influence began to overshadow Latium around 600 BC.
+This would all change when Etruscan influence began to overshadow Latium around 600 BC.

-to the city.
-Due to the obscurity of the Etruscan language, the actual meaning of the word remains unknown, despite many proposed meanings.
-Regardless, Rome had at last become an actual city towards the end of the sixth century BC.
+to the city but due to the obscurity of the Etruscan language, the actual meaning of the word remains unknown, despite many proposed meanings.
+In any case, Rome had at last become an actual city by the end of the sixth century BC.

 The Etruscan rulers introduced the Greek phalanx formation and thereby clearly separated the elite from the masses: those who could pay for the expensive arms and armour required to fight in the phalanxes and those who could not.
 Those who could pay and fight were organised into a legio